aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 ## The Django workflow

-If you have already created the project with copies of the provided files, you can go down to the section "TODO: continue from here".
+If you have already created the project with copies of the provided files, you can go down to the section "Your TODO: continue from here".

 The following steps must be taken at the first time: